pepollms/tracker/_doc/op_3_operations.md

 The purpose of the JSON files is to feed the data when generating the HTML files locally or remotely.

 This procedure is automatically called after in-favor data files have been imported.
-If somehow, there is any database update performed after the in-favor data files have been imported, then it is necessary to manually execute this command.
+However, if any database update was performed after the in-favor data files have been imported, then it is necessary to manually execute this command.

 The following command will create all JSON files.